Eight Summits

 Location and altitude of the Eight Summits – eight highest mountain peaks on each of the seven continents (Australia has two entries).

 The Eight Summits is the collective name for the eight highest mountain peaks on each of the seven continents (Australia has two entries).
 It is an alternative name for the "Seven Summits" due to different ways in naming the highest mountain on the continent of Australia.

-Mountaineers can all agree that climbing all the summits is among the supreme accomplishments of their sport.
-The list of successful climbers has been listed on the Internet as a lifetime pride.
+Completing the Seven Summits—the highest peak on each continent—is recognized as a significant mountaineering objective.
+This milestone is often tracked in climbing databases and represents a notable goal for participants in the sport.